 There is a difference in assessing the value of something rather than accepting the price.
 Value is determined intrinsically.
 It is based on that person’s internal compass and what they feel about the worth of a thing.
 Another way to say this is value is based purely on perception.
 YOUR perception.
 A person with a negative self-image will not be comfortable with assessing value.

 Why is this important to understand?
 Because people that are uncomfortable with trusting their own internal convictions about certain aspects of their life would rather be told how and what to think.
+There is comfort in being validated by others.
 They would rather be told the price of something than having to determine what it’s worth to them.

 This is really deep because it exposes a mindset.
 A way of moving through life on many levels.
 This is not just a black thing.
 It is societal but very acute in the black community.

-Another example is Christians who are white and racist have used the bible to justify their racism.
+A disconnected example is Christians who are white and racist that have used the bible to justify their racism.
 They don’t determine right or wrong based on set of principles.
 It is based on rules that become contradictions more times than not.

 The point in both examples is that many people would rather be told how to think and how to value people and things rather than to make that determination on based on a set of values that may not agree with the group and society as a whole.